 Yes!
 While this casserole is commonly used as a side dish for lunches or dinners, it’s scrumptious as a breakfast hash brown casserole too.
 Serve hash brown casserole with eggs, breakfast sausage, bacon, or even an egg casserole (like Healthy Breakfast Casserole).

-This tasty casserole is beautiful and delicious as is, but you could sprinkle some chopped fresh parsley on top for a festive garnish.
+This tasty casserole is beautiful and delicious as is, but you could sprinkle some chopped fresh parsley or chives on top for a festive garnish.

 Hash Brown Casserole